Climate change and flooding

 Even if a heavy rain breaks a drought it is usually for short periods of time, and a return to irregular rain patterns means water in the soil is used up or evaporates quickly again.
 To grow crops and sustain livestock, farmers and communities need a steady, regular pattern of rainfall that gently soaks the land.

 The unpredictability of the weather makes it more and more difficult for vulnerable communities to plan ahead and adapt to changes in the weather.

 How women are tackling climate change and flooding

 48-year-old Leiwia lives in the small pacific island of Erromango in Vanuatu which is already prone to cyclones and flooding.
 It is now one of the countries most vulnerable to the impact of global warming.

 The impacts of rising sea levels, flooding and cyclones in the country have the potential to affect the local women's livelihoods and food security.

 Leiwia heard about ActionAid's women safe spaces in 2015.

-Established as a part of ActionAid’s response to Cyclone Pam, "Women I Tok Tok Tugetha (WITTT)" forum gave women an opportunity to share their experiences, voice their concerns, discuss access to resources, and influence decision-making in their communities to better respond to climate change.
+Established as a part of ActionAid’s response to Cyclone Pam, the 'Women I Tok Tok Tugetha (WITTT)' forum gave women an opportunity to share their experiences, voice their concerns, discuss access to resources, and influence decision-making in their communities to better respond to climate change.

 Leiwia believes that these forums can be an avenue for change and provide a space for the voices of women in her community, and around Vanuatu.